New South Wales federal redistribution

 The augmented Electoral Commission for New South Wales' public announcement of names and boundaries of federal electoral divisions in New South Wales was made on Thursday 12 September 2024.
 Read the augmented Electoral Commission's public announcement.

 The augmented Electoral Commission was required to consider all objections made to the Redistribution Committee's proposal in the context of the requirements of the Commonwealth Electoral Act 1918 (the Electoral Act).
-In proposing electoral division boundaries, the augmented Electoral Commission was therefore required by law to give effect to the numerical constraints in sub-section 73(4) of the Electoral Act that:
+In proposing electorate boundaries, the augmented Electoral Commission was therefore required by law to give effect to the numerical constraints in sub-section 73(4) of the Electoral Act that:

 The result was that:

-Name of proposed electoral division |
+Name of proposed electorate |

-Boundaries of proposed electoral division |
+Boundaries of proposed electorate |

 ---|---|